- CAMPUS LIFE

 Within ten (10) working days of discovering the alleged violation the faculty member will notify the student in writing of the alleged charges and the right of appeal (see current catalogue under, “Appeal and Change of Grade.”)
 No penalty will be imposed until the student has been informed of the charge and has been given ten (10) working days to respond and present a defense.
 The student must be given an opportunity to personally meet with the faculty member.
 In the event the faculty member is not available, the Department Head of the course may serve as proxy and work with the student to resolve the issue.

 A. Agreement between the student and the faculty member that a violation has occurred, or no response from the student, will result in the assignment of a lower grade or an F to the test or assignment, or in the case of a serious violation, a lower grade or F for the course.
 This will be at the discretion of the instructor.
 A written report of the action taken must be filed with the Department Head and Dean of the course involved.
-In addition, the Dean of the course involved will provide a copy of the report to the Dean and Department Head of the student’s major and the Office of Judicial Affairs.
+In addition, the Dean of the course involved will provide a copy of the report to the Dean and Department Head of the student’s major and the Office of Student Advocacy and Accountability.

 B. If no agreement is reached between the faculty member and the student, the student may then appeal the decision to the Department Head of the course involved.
 The student has ten (10) working days to file such an appeal.
 The department head has ten (10) working days to render a decision.